Reading Activities for High School

 - Create Poetry

 This is by no means an exhaustive list.
+Do you have any other fun English activities for high school students?
 Please share yours in the comments section below.

 This post is part of the series: Mini-lessons to Improve Reading Skills